Top 5 most popular short hikes in Sedona, AZ

 • Elevation Gain: 560 feet

-• Why it’s awesome: Devil’s Bridge is the largest natural sandstone arch in Sedona and you can walk on it for that IG-worthy picture
+• Why it’s awesome: Home to Sedona’s largest natural sandstone arch, where you can actually walk across for that unforgettable (and slightly nerve-wracking) photo.

 devils bridge sedona arizona-2